cersonsky-lab/cbe710-notes/_sources/problems/exam_1_practice.md

-# Practice Problems for Statistical Mechanics Unit Exam
+# Practice Problems for Unit Exam

 See below for practice problems related to CBE710, Fall 2023.